thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 features that make it quick and easy to try out code.
-When ipython is started in *pylab mode* (which is the typical configuration), it automatically loads numpy and matplotlib.pyplot into the active workspace, and provides a very convenient, Matlab-like programing environment.
+When ipython is started in *pylab mode* (which is the typical configuration), it automatically loads numpy and matplotlib.pyplot into the active workspace, and provides a very convenient, Matlab-like programming environment.
 A very helpful new addition is the browser-based *ipython notebook*, with support for code, text, mathematical expressions, inline plots and other rich media.
 Please check out the links to the ipython notebooks in this statistics